 - To find where the milkweed is tender while picking, break it off where it breaks clean, just like you would asparagus.
-If you want you can peel the entire stalk, just make sure to completely remove the stringy inner fibers from the tender heart of the stem.

 - I like to remove the large leaves from milkweed when I'm going to eat the stem, up until the very top leaves.
 The leaves you trim off can be cooked separately, if you like, I suggest chopping them, then braising until they're soft and tender.

 - Milkweed loves fat, it's hard to explain, but the leaves have a tendency to taste "dry", imagine eating cooked sage leaves.
-Butter, oil, vinaigrette, lard, use whatever you want, just keep it lubed up and it will be delicious.
+Butter, oil, vinaigrette, lard, use whatever you want, just keep it lubed-up and it will be delicious.

 - The leftover leaves from trimming milkweed can be braised until soft, or pureed to color pasta, like I do in this recipe.

 - Young tender milkweed shoots, broken off where they're tender, like asparagus

 - Kosher salt for the blanching water, plus more to taste

 - Unsalted butter to taste, or another fat you